Gregwar/Formidable/README.md

 * `source($source, $values)`: feed a source (see the "Source" section)
-* `addConstraint($field, $callback)`: adds a custom constraint on a field, the `callback` will be called with the field value and should return false if no problem, or an error string
+* `addConstraint($field, $callback)`: adds a custom constraint on a field, the `callback` will be called with the field value and should return false if no problem, or an error string.
+If you just pass a closure to it, the closure will be called with the form passed as argument and can then do some tests involving multiple fields or form information.
 * `setValue($field, $value)`: set the value of a field
 * `getValue($field)`: gets the value of a field
 * `setValues(array $values)`: set the values for some fields